 Usually, all developers familiar with Python have recently crossed Java to become the most popular programming language.
 Recon-ng is based on Python and works on the same platform.
 As the name suggests, Recon-ng is mostly used for reconnaissance purposes and has its UI resembling Metasploit.

 Besides searching the open materials, Recon-ng is specialized in automating most of the work like standardizing the results, API key management, and making web requests.
-Rather than searching for data, users should try Recon-ng for automated module processing by setting up desired functions.
+So, rather than searching for data, users should try Recon-ng for automated module processing by setting up desired functions.

 Try it here: Recon-ng